-So far a big part of my blogging journey has focused on thinking back to my previous financial decisions.
-I admit that I’m pretty critical of myself, but I feel that is necessary if you really want to improve.
+So far, a big part of my blogging journey has focused on thinking back to my previous financial decisions.
+It's made me think about my Betterment portfolio performance.
+I admit that I'm pretty critical of myself, but I feel that is necessary if you really want to improve.

 You can't always just put on your rose colored glasses and tell yourself that you're doing pretty well.
 Sometimes you have to accept the truth that you've made some mistakes.
 You don't have to dwell on those things and get yourself down.
 The key is that you somehow learn from those mistakes.

 One area that I was particularly naïve was how I viewed health.
 I thought that while I was young with no obvious problems that I just didn't need to worry about it.
 As a result I was irresponsible and abused my body.

 This may not seem like a financial mistake, but I'm really learning it all comes full circle.
 Your body is a fine tuned machine.
 If you don't take care of it, it simply won't operate properly.
 The surprising part is that the results can be experienced where you don't expect them.
 Specifically, how you treat your body can affect how your brain functions.

 In my case, I let my career choice and drive come way ahead of my health.
 I spent long hours sitting in front of a computer, getting inadequate exercise, and eating poorly.
 I was consuming plenty of toxins and I wasn't doing anything to help my body purge them.

 I kept telling myself that once my online business picked up, I would spend the extra money on healthier food and allocate more time to exercise.
 Meanwhile, little did I realize that these choices were limiting my career growth by making me extremely irritable and depressed.
 On top of that, I was exhibiting physical symptoms that reduced my confidence levels and discouraged me from pursuing many opportunities.